Chatatata/HippoWebService/README.md

 * [hapi.js] - fast node.js network app framework
 * [async] - asynchronous control-flow library
 * [mongoose] - elegant mongodb object modeling for node.js
+* [cheerio] - fast, flexible, and lean implementation of core jQuery designed specifically for the server.

 > I personally do not believe that promise implementations (i.e. Promises/A+, kriskowal's Q, bluebird etc.) are mature enough to be played with, I chose to write the code with callbacks.